 We offer two services, a revolving line of credit and net terms on business purchases.
 Making payments to Fundbox works differently for each.

-You will be able to review and confirm your payment terms.
+You will be able to review and confirm your payment terms before drawing funds.

 Payment terms include the number of weekly payments you’ll be making and the total amount that will be debited each week.
 You'll also be able to review the breakdown of your weekly payments into principal and fees.